tplante/thumbnail-carousel/README.md

         rows: 1
     });
 ```

+## Example
+If you run into any problems, try downloading sample.html and opening it in your browser.
+You'll also need the img directory and dist directory, as it references files there

 ## Carousel parameters
 * **data**: the data argument takes an array of images, which can be local files in your project or images from the web